breckbaldwin/cyberling/presentations/NIST_Aug_14_2025/NIST_August_14_2025.md

 - Determinism does not exist for LLMs in practice
     + Nobody cares but should
 - Need a new field "Cyber Linguistics"
-    + Clean up the mess of current NLP interfaces to LLMs
     + Make LLMs engineerable components
     + Bring existing domains, like pragmatics, to help